Glaucoma Services from Your Optometrist in Northern San Antonio, TX

 Patients with glaucoma require a lifetime of professional treatment because of the threat of blindness.
-Our optometry team at Vision Source Castle Hills screens patients at our optometry practice in San Antonio for this condition and other eye diseases during vision exams.
+Our optometry team at Vision Source Castle Hills screens patients at our optometry practice in northern San Antonio for this condition and other eye diseases during vision exams.
 Those with a positive diagnosis receive a customized plan for treating the condition.

 Glaucoma develops due to excessive pressure on the optic nerve from fluid within the eye.
 This increased pressure is the result of the failure of aqueous humor to circulate correctly throughout the eye.